jacoblee93/personallm/README.md

 # 🦙 PersonalLM

 This repo helps you provision a personal and private LLM inference endpoint on [Google Cloud Run GPUs](https://cloud.google.com/run).
-The endpoint is OpenAI and LangChain-compatible, and can be used as a drop-in replacement for other inference providers.
+The endpoint is OpenAI and LangChain-compatible, and can be used as a drop-in substitute for providers who support these standards.

 ```python
 from openai import OpenAI